-We live in bodies that are designed to go a marathon distance, not just a sexy sprint.
-If you live an average life span (81.1 years for women) you will have more days wearing support shoes than bikinis!
+We live in bodies designed to go a marathon distance, not just a sexy sprint.
+If you live an average life span (81.1 years for women), you will have more days wearing support shoes than bikinis!

 Building A New Sense Of Self Confidence Is Key To Overcoming a Midlife Crisis

 Can we talk about your shoes for a minute?

 Knowing that you are in a “life-enjoyment” marathon, take some time to update your appearance.
 Yes, you might need supportive shoes, but dammit, woman! find ones that have a sense of style to them!
 Visualize your shoe collection, and unless absolutely necessary, banish all shoes that look like you stole them from your grandma’s closet!

 Work With A Professional Stylist To Help You Create A Fresh Look